Existential phenomenology can be a particularly helpful philosophical

 offering a fruitful way of reading the subjectivity of mental states.

-of addiction engages both mental and physical phenomena within the
+experience of addiction engages both mental and physical phenomena

-existence of a particular human life, using the philosophy of Emmanuel
+within the existence of a particular human life, using the philosophy

-Lévinas and Søren Kierkegaard.
-The book maps out an existential
+of Emmanuel Lévinas and Søren Kierkegaard.
+The book maps out an

-use decidedly psychological and theological language to situate their
+Kierkegaard use decidedly psychological and theological language to

-philosophy, discussing the subject through concepts of love,
+situate their philosophy, discussing the subject through concepts of

-otherness, responsibility and hope, while played out in a situation of
+love, otherness, responsibility and hope, while played out in a

 Les mer